luizdener/luizdener/README.md

 ### Hi there 👋

-My name is Luiz Dener, i've studying IT since 2021 with focus on back-end development and automation of law suits.
+My name is Luiz Dener, i've studying IT since 2021 with focus on back-end development and process automation.
 I currently have knowledge in Python, Java and SQL.

 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/luiz-dener-7154b2215)